zaiisao/Documentation/en/Audio Broadcast/audio_effect_mixing_apple.md

 ---
 # Play Audio Effects/Audio Mixing File
 ## Introduction
-In a call or live broadcast, you may need to play custom audio or music files to all the users in the channel.
+In a call or interactive live streaming, you may need to play custom audio or music files to all the users in the channel.
 For example, adding sound effects in a game, or playing background music.
 We provide two groups of methods for playing audio effect files and audio mixing.

 Before proceeding, ensure that you implement a basic call or live broadcast in your project.
 See the Quickstart Guides for details: